top of page

 1. Nature is an Asset

 Pacific countries voiced during the workshop that nature and biodiversity activities cannot stand alone or be siloed within the Environment ministries.
-They are core to fisheries, to tourism, agriculture and even public health.
-Workshop participants advocated for mainstreaming biodiversity into national budgets, climate plans and economic strategies.
+They are core to fisheries, tourism, agriculture, and even public health.
+Workshop participants advocated for mainstreaming biodiversity into national budgets, climate plans, and economic strategies.

 2. One Size Doesn't Fit All